Antisocial Behaviour Management Policy

-The purpose of this policy is to outline how the Department of Family and Community Services (FACS) manages antisocial behaviour in public housing tenancies.
+The purpose of this policy is to outline how the Department of Communities and Justice (DCJ) manages antisocial behaviour in public housing tenancies.

-This policy applies to all tenancies managed by FACS including Aboriginal Housing Office tenancies.
+This policy applies to all tenancies managed by DCJ including Aboriginal Housing Office tenancies.

 3. Policy statement